 The settings-page can be accessed in code using

 Note The code above assumes site settings document-type is called 'settings page'.

-It would also possible to put the settings as a child of the homepage.
+It is also possible to add the settings page as a child of the homepage.
 I would advise against this though.
 In this pattern the CMS content-tree would look like this: